Chapter 41 BWV 159 Sehet! wir gehn hinauf gen Jerusalem

 For Estomihi: the Sunday before Lent.

 This is the last of four extent cantatas for this day.
 Cs 23 and 22 (vol 1, chapters 44 & 45) were performed as part of the first Leipzig cycle although, for special reasons, they predated it (see below).
-C 127 (vol 2, chapter 40) is one of the great second cycle chorale fantasias.
+C 127 (vol 2, chapter 40) is one of the great second cycle chorale cantatas.

 Looking over these four works, one cannot help but be struck by the enormous range of inventive originality that this particular day seems to have kindled in Bach.
 Perhaps, aware that his congregations would be deprived of music in the ensuing weeks, Bach made special efforts to produce cantatas of exceptional quality for the last Sunday before Lent.

 He did, however, have special reasons for ensuring that Cs 22 and 23 were works of particular quality and significance.
 He presented them in February 1723 as the two audition pieces in support of his application for the position of cantor.
 Both were used again for this day in February 1724 although in the case of C 23 revised and transposed (Dürr p 242).
 These two cantatas display noticeable dramatic and operatic features causing one to muse that if the Leipzig authorities were not partial to such styles, why did they appoint Bach?
-They knew from these works just what he could already do and, presumably, what he was further capable of.
+They knew from these works just what he could already do and, hinting at what he was further capable of.

 It could be, of course, that those members of the appointing panel who disliked the intrusions of operatic music into the church services were, albeit a vocal group, nevertheless a minority.

 C 127, the thirty-ninth of the forty consecutive chorale cantatas, begins with a fantasia of great luminosity, a beautiful study in the subtle shading of musical colours through the convergence of major and minor keys.
 However, C 159, like C 23, begins not with a chorus but with a duet, the opening movement of which puts the listener in mind of the four dialogue cantatas from the third cycle.
 Like them, it is a discourse between Christ and the Soul although with significant differences.
 Here the voices are bass and alto (rather than soprano) and there are further solo parts for the other two voices, tenor and soprano, in later movements.
-Consequently the ′dialogue′ aspects of this work pertain only to the opening duet, a movement of great dramatic force, indicating yet again Bach′s knowledge of and interest in operatic styles and their adaptation for the church.
+Consequently the ′dialogue′ aspects of this work pertain only to the opening duet, a movement of great dramatic force, indicating yet again Bach′s knowledge of, and interest in, operatic styles and their adaptation for the church.

 The increased use of solo and dialogue cantatas from 1726 may also signify a growing tolerance of operatic music by the authorities and congregations of the great Leipzig churches.

 Bach′s experiments in merging different formal principles for dramatic or communicative purposes began early in his career and were honed to perfection in the hybrid structures in the second cycle.
 Combinations of recitative, ritornello, arioso and chorale phrases abound there although not without attracting some criticism.
-Certainly Schweitzer was one who misunderstood the structural ′impurities′ of these innovations and condemned them resoundingly.
+Certainly Schweitzer was one who latterly misunderstood the structural ′impurities′ of these innovations and condemned them resoundingly.
 The powerful opening aria of C 159 places these condemnations on the periphery of criticism where they properly belong.

 Christ and the Soul address each other in three blocks of dialogue (bars 1-6, 7-14, 14-34) each one longer and more developed than the previous one.
 Bach was at pains to differentiate the two characters musically; Christ′s words are set as an arioso above a repeated continuo figure quoted below.
 The Soul′s responses are set as recitative, accompanied by sustained string chords.
 The dialogue is, for the most part, banal and it is extraordinary the extent to which Bach infuses a superficial line such as ′we are going up′ with great emotional power.